isomerpages/mlaw-corp/_trusts/Express Trusts.md

 trust property.
 Instead, ownership of the trust property will remain with the settlor.</p>
 <p>It is therefore recommended that you consult a lawyer when setting up
 a trust.
-You may wish to use the <a href="https://eservices.mlaw.gov.sg/lsra/search-lawyer-or-law-firm/" rel="noopener noreferrer nofollow" target="_blank">Legal Services Regulatory Authority’s (LSRA) website</a> to find a suitable solicitor or law practice in Singapore.</p>
+You may wish to use the <a href="https://eservices.mlaw.gov.sg/lsra/search-lawyer-or-law-firm/" rel="noopener noreferrer nofollow" target="_blank">Legal Services Regulatory Authority’s ("LSRA") website</a> to find a suitable solicitor or law practice in Singapore.</p>
 <p>Alternatively, you may also approach a licensed trust company or other
 professionals for trust-related services.
 Please refer to the section below.</p>